Sub-Nyquist computational ghost imaging with orthonormalized colored noise pattern

 Firstly, the Gaussian white and pink noise patterns are generated by applying inverse Fourier transformation upon the spectrum in which the spatial frequencies are defined as ${\omega ^0}$ and ${\omega ^{-1}}$ \cite{nie2020noise}.
 Random phase matrices are also assigned to each pattern.
 The Gram-Schmidt process is then performed to orthonormalize the patterns.
-We note here that, after the orthonormalization, the pink noise pattern's spatial frequency is gradually changed to blue noise distribution, as shown in Fig.~\ref{fig:noisefeature}.
-In other words, the spatial frequency of the orthonormalized pattern covers a broad spectrum range from pink to blue, which is why we named it the colored noise pattern.
-The initial colored patterns are matrices $P_1, P_2, P_3, ......, P_N$, and the orthonormalized patterns are matrices $\widetilde{P_1}, \widetilde{P_2}, \widetilde{P_3}, ......, \widetilde{P_N}$, all of which contain $54 \times 98$ elements.
-We define the projection coefficient $c_{mn}$ by
+After the orthonormalization, the pink noise pattern's spatial frequency gradually changes to blue noise distribution, as shown in Fig.~\ref{fig:noisefeature}.
+In other words, the spatial frequency of the orthonormalized pattern covers a broad spatial spectrum range from pink to white and blue.
+The initial colored patterns are matrices $P_1, P_2, P_3, \cdots, P_{\mathrm{N}}$, and the orthonormalized patterns are matrices $\widetilde{P}_1, \widetilde{P}_2, \widetilde{P}_3, \cdots, \widetilde{P}_{\mathrm{N}}$, all of which contain $54 \times 98$ elements.
+We define the projection coefficient $c_{\mathrm{mn}}$ as